rancher/docs/content/rancher/v2.5/en/rancher-helm-install-upgrade/_index.md

 ---
-title: Rancher - Helm Chart Only
+title: Installing/Upgrading Rancher as a Helm Chart
 description: Learn how to install Rancher in development and production environments.
 Read about single node and high availability installation
 weight: 51
 ---